5 Modifying Containers

 "somepackage==0.1.0"

 There are so many things you can add to your Docker image.
 (Picture whatever software and packages you are using on your computer).
-We can only get you started for the feel of how to build a Dockerfile, and what you put on your Docker image will be up to you.
+We have gotten you started with a simple example of how to write a Dockerfil and build a docker image from a base image plus some additional packages.
+But, what you put on your Docker image will be up to you.

 And lastly, make sure that whatever changes you make to your Dockerfile, that you add it to your GitHub repository!